thinkst/votiro-self-service-slack-bot/README.md

 # How do I use this?

 There is a single command that can be invoked with `/release_attachment`.
-A will open, asking for the Correlation ID of a blocked attachment(s).
+A modal will open, asking for the Correlation ID of a blocked attachment(s).
 The correlation ID can be found in the default block noticed provided by Votiro.
 Given a valid correlation ID, the bot will release the withheld attachments to the original recipient (assuming there is only 1 valid release candidate).

 NOTE: In its curent iteration, there is a limitation that it can only release files if there is only one valid release candidate/recipient.
 If multiple are present, nothing will be released.
 Manual release will be required in such a case.